 Walk back into the Main Square and follow the southern edge until you reach ul.
 Bracka.
 Turn left and continue down.
 Szambelan is on the corner of Gołębia.
 Note: If you want to take a short detour, there are also some nice shops along Gołębia.

-Walk back up Bracka and follow the Main Square around on the side with the Town Hall Tower.
-At the Małachowskich Palace, halfway up on the left hand side, turn left into Szewska.
-This is a good street for browsing and keep your eyes open for Pierogarnia Krakowiacy, the charmingly ramshackle pierogi restaurant on the right.
-Carry on and Red is Bad is a few doors along.
+Leave the Sukiennice on the side with the Town Hall Tower.
+At the Małachowskich Palace, halfway up on the left hand side of the square, you’ll find Szewska.
+This is a good street for browsing.
+Keep your eyes open for Pierogarnia Krakowiacy, the charmingly ramshackle pierogi restaurant on the right.

 5.30pm: Massolit Books & Café